paullyvenne/paullygpt/README.md

 !
 Note:
 Requires an openAi API subscription key, that will be saved when first loaded into a PaullyGPT.config.json file.

-## Instructions

-1. Unpack Zip file into a writable folder on a Windows compatible machine
-2. Launch the Run PaullyGPT.lnk shortcut link to launch Powershell with -ExecutionPolicy Bypass to get running.
-   (Note: If the shortcut fails to run the script, try to adjust the shortcut's START directory path to point to the PaullyGPT folder as needed, it might be stuck on a default value I had locally.
-You can modify the Start Path of the shortcut by right-clicking on and choosing Properties.)
-3. The first time it is run, you will be required to enter a valid OPENAI API KEY.
-4. While using PaullyGPT, it will create a subfolder to contain transcript logs of the session as well as a config file containing the APIKEY to access OPENAI for future user.

 ## More Information
 https://github.com/paullyvenne/paullygpt